 Through kimkim, Howard from Africa Travel Gateway helped narrow the choices according to our preferences.
 We ended up staying in a private reserve adjacent to Kruger.
 It had everything we wanted - private game drives with knowledgeable guides, a great location within the park for spotting animals even when resting at the lodge, and comfortable accommodations at a reasonable price.
 The experience, both in planning for the trip and the safari itself, was outstanding.

-You mentioned that you had a tight budget for your trip.
-Did you find it challenging to plan a safari with your budget in mind?
+Did you find it challenging to plan a safari with your moderate budget in mind?

 Planning a safari on your own can be a challenge, and many people in Asia book through local tour agencies.
 These tend to be either large group tours or bespoke luxury trips, both costing a premium but none really meeting our needs.
 Before finding kimkim, I approached an Asia-based agency that specialized in safaris for a quotation - our budget, not to my surprise, was way below their minimum.
 While we weren't willing to lose out on service and experience, a simple but comfortable safari lodge would have sufficed.
 So, planning a safari with our budget in mind would have been very challenging, but it ended up working out really well with kimkim.